Wooden sign outside of front stairs to house that says "Beware of spiders"

 Are spiders in the house dangerous?

-Spider bites are rare, because like bees, or mice, or raccoons, spiders won’t bother you if you don’t bother them.
-Although all spiders are venomous, the majority of spider bites that you could get in North America are even more harmless than a mosquito bite, because spiders aren’t disease vectors like mosquitoes are.
+Spider bites are rare.
+Like bees, mice, or raccoons, spiders won’t bother you unless bothered.
+And although all spiders are venomous, the majority of bites in North America are less harmful than a mosquito bite (mosquitoes being vectors for diseases while spiders are not).

 Want to see black widows and brown recluse spiders up close?
 Have a look.